christian-vigh/jsclasses-org/script/README.md

 This section gives a detailed description of the object returned by the **$.script()** function, which has no parameters.

-The example data values all refer to this example script tag :
+The example data values listed below all refer to this example script tag :

 		<script language="javascript" src="http://www.example.com/dir/file.js?lang=fr"></script>